 With no time to waste, I got geared up and started detecting the front yard.
 It didn’t take long to realize that someone had probably beaten me to the punch because I wasn’t finding much more than modern pennies.
 That’s when I noticed the side door and told myself “Maybe I should slow down in this area, maybe they used the side door more often than the front door.”
 So, I did slow down a bit in that area.

 I noticed a round depression in the ground which is an indicator I look for that tells me a tree used to be there.
-(See my Article: Indicators to look for when detecting homesteads for more tips) Anyway, I noticed the depression and thought that maybe people used to sit under that tree at one time.
+I noticed the depression and thought that maybe people used to sit under that tree at one time.
 It didn’t take long after and I heard a penny tone and decided to dig it.
 A 1910 Wheat Penny!
 Whoa, a penny over 100 years old!
 I love finding wheaties so I was happy with that.
 That area gave up a few more wheaties …

 And then, I got an 88-89 number read out from my AT PRO metal detector, and I thought that I might have a silver quarter!
 I was excited but decided to dig carefully just in case it was silver.